Gatton–Clifton Road: Intersecting state-controlled roads

+Gatton–Helidon Road

 Gatton–Helidon Road is a state-controlled road (number 314), part regional and part district.
 The district part is rated as a local road of regional significance (LRRS).
 Part of it is part of State Route 80, and all of it is part of the Warrego Way.
 It is part of the former route of the Warrego Highway through Gatton.

 A project to widen multiple high-speed sections of Gatton–Helidon Road, at a cost of $4.6 million, was expected to be completed in June 2022.

 State Route 80

 State Route 80 starts at an intersection with the Warrego Highway in the north-eastern corner of Gatton.
 It follows the former route of the highway through Gatton, which becomes Gatton-Helidon Road.
 It turns south-west onto Gatton–Clifton Road and follows it to the New England Highway at Clifton.